Seven-Step FMEA Process

-The revised FMEA process is now represented in six steps:
+The revised FMEA process is now represented in seven steps:

 A new method has been added called the FMEA-MSR is a supplemental “FMEA for Monitoring and System Response.”
 The FMEA-MSR is intended to maintain a safe state (i.e. safety) or state of regulatory (i.e. environmental) compliance during customer operation.